jeedom/core/docs/en_US/api_http.md

 > **Note**
 >
 > It is possible for the \ #ID \ # field to pass several commands
-> all of a sudden, for that you have to pass a painting in json (ex
+> all of a sudden.
+For that you have to pass a array in json (ex
 >% 5B12,58,23% 5D, note that \ [and \] must be encoded hence the% 5B
 > and% 5D).
 The return of Jeedom will be a json